spexod/iSLAT/README.md

 file in csv format, with a wavelength array in μm ("wave") and flux array in Jy ("flux").
 The outputs are txt or csv files that save model parameters, spectra, or line lists as defined by users (see more below).
+User model parameter saves (using the function "Save Parameters") are stored in the folder iSLAT/SAVES.

 ## HITRAN data
 At first launch by the user, iSLAT will download from HITRAN the data